 Diophantine Equations

-Named after Diophantus of Alexandria ( ca. 250 A.D. ), who in his book Arithmetica seeks to solve linear and square equations and especially to find their integer solutions.
+Named after Diophantus of Alexandria ( ca. 250 A.D. ), who in his book Arithmetica tries to solve linear and quadratic equations especially to find their integer solutions.

-The program computes the integral solutions of the equation a·x - b = m·y with m>0.
+The program computes the integer solutions of the equation a·x - b = m·y with m>0.

 Example: